 “I was only gonna do weddings.”

 Instead of photographing a small series of run-of-the-mill headshots, however, Meg took her friend into town and created a spectrum of images.
-Magnetic headshots, energetic portraits, bold brand photos: the pictures were alive and full of story, and – more importantly – they dramatically increased her friend’s growing business.
+Magnetic headshots, energetic portraits, bold personal branding photos: the pictures were alive and full of story, and – more importantly – they dramatically increased her friend’s growing business.

-Now, Meg earns 80% of her income with brand photography and brand-building add-ons.
-With a vision that challenges and surpasses the headshots status quo, Meg consistently delivers photographs that become as much a part of her clients’ brands as the services and products they sell.
+Now, Meg earns 80% of her income with personal branding photography and brand-building add-ons.
+With a vision that challenges and surpasses the headshots status quo, Meg consistently delivers photographs that become as much a part of her clients’ personal branding as the services and products they sell.

 Going Beyond Headshots

 Headshots have been a staple of business marketing since the earliest days of boardroom executives and real estate agents.
-With the advent of social media, however, the need for photographs has evolved beyond headshots and into brand photography.
-And while clients continue to request “just a few headshots,” Meg knows this approach is rarely enough.
+With the advent of social media, however, the need for photographs has evolved beyond headshots and into personal branding photography to small business owners.
+And while people continue to request “just a few headshots,” Meg knows this approach is rarely enough.

 Selling Her Vision